reserve-protocol/protocol/GITCOIN_SUBMISSION_README.md

 ## refPerTok movements

-The value will only increase in normal circumstances. refPerTok() is found from getExchangeRate() in the RETH token contract.
+The value will only increase in circumstances in which the collaterals status should remain SOUND. refPerTok() is found from getExchangeRate() in the RETH token contract.
 The exchange rate is determined by stored values in RocketStorage of total ether balance / total reth balance, and these values are periodically updated by the ODAO multisig.
-As RETH is a liquid staking token the exchange rate should only increase as minipools earn rewards.
-For the value to decrease a major error would need to occur in rocket pool, such as mass slashings due to a bug in client software.
+As RETH is a liquid staking token the exchange rate will increase as minipools earn rewards, it is not a volatile value like a price feed.
+For the value to decrease a catastrophic error would need to occur in rocket pool, such as mass slashings due to a critical bug in the client software.
 In this case refresh() would read a value for refPerTok which is less than the previously read value as the ODAO would vote in a value for total eth which is lower, and the CollateralStatus state would transition to disabled.

+Because the value should only increase, and has never decreased as shown in https://dune.com/queries/1286351/2204365 , demurrage or revenue hiding is not employed.
+They have downsides of additional complexity risk, cause inconsistency to the Rtokens price, and increase gas costs significantly as they require regularly updating additional storage slots.
+There's a limit to the frequency the ODAO can update the values in RocketStorage, so for the eth balance to decrease without the reth balance also decreasing in equal proportion, any losses would have to outweigh the gains made by the other ~500k eth rocket pool is staking, so one minipool misbehaving would not be an issue.
+This was confirmed with rocket pool devs in their discord:
+> Valdorff — 11/27/2022 2:19 AM
+>
+> In order to go down, penalties would need to be larger than rewards across the ~day between oracle updates
+>
+> You can see the what the peg actually has done here: https://dune.com/queries/1286351/2204365
+>
+> Very very very unlikely this number goes down.
+Would probably take a huge client bug.

 ## Tests